opsnull/blog.opsnull.com/content/rust/serde_json/index.md

     location: String,
 }
 fn read_user_from_file<P: AsRef<Path>>(path: P) -> Result<User, Box<dyn Error>> {
-    // Open the file in read-only mode with buffer. let file = File::open(path)?;
+    let file = File::open(path)?;
     let reader = BufReader::new(file);

-    // Read the JSON contents of the file as an instance of `User`. let u = serde_json::from_reader(reader)?;
+    let u = serde_json::from_reader(reader)?;

-    // Return the `User`.
     Ok(u)
 }
 fn main() {